setup

 Arguments:

-The method returns a peakmap containing all spectra fullfilling the predicate.
+The method returns a PeakMap containing all spectra fulfilling the predicate.

 Since most routine cases are already covered by the method extract, filter will be only needed for very specific cases.
-In our next example we will filter the peakmap for ms level 2 spectra with a specific neutral loss (the mz difference between precuror ion and fragment ion).
+In our next example, we will filter the PeakMap for MS level 2 sectra with a specific neutral loss (the m/z difference between precursor ion and fragment ion).
 First we define the predicate function:

 [9]: